 Although the funeral home has seen a lot of changes since 1897, by way of locations and owners, the same commitment continues:a locally owned establishment that provides each family it serves with personalized service in a gracious and comfortable atmosphere.

 Licensed funeral director and owner Andrew Hodges graduated from Humber College’s Funeral Service Education Program in 2002, and worked at Trull Funeral Homes in Toronto.
 Seeking to better serve families (and to spend more time with his bride Andrea), Andrew and Andrea purchased the former Robert G. Sass Funeral Home in 2003, and purchased L.A.
 Ball Funeral Chapel in 2012.
-Andrew is an active member of the Kinsmen Club of St. Marys, Holy Name of Mary Parish Council, and the St. Marys BIA.
+Andrew is an active member of the Kinsmen Club of St. Marys, Holy Name of Mary Parish Council.
 In his spare time, Andrew enjoys tennis and badminton, karaoke, and spending time with wife Andrea, daughter Charlotte and Agnes the family dachshund.